basecamp/kamal/README.md

 Database schema version   20221231233303

 # Runs Rails command on first server
-rake mrsk:app:exec:once:rails CMD='db:version'
+./bin/mrsk app:exec:once:rails CMD='db:version'
 database: storage/production.sqlite3
 Current version: 20221231233303
 ```

 ### Running a Rails console on the primary host

-If you need to interact with the production console for the app, you can use `rake mrsk:app:console`, which will start a Rails console session on the primary host.
+If you need to interact with the production console for the app, you can use `./bin/mrsk app:console`, which will start a Rails console session on the primary host.
 Be mindful that this is a live wire!
 Any changes made to the production database will take effect immeditately.

 ### Inspecting

-You can see the state of your servers by running `rake mrsk:info`.
+You can see the state of your servers by running `./bin/mrsk info`.
 It'll show something like this:

 ```
 Traefik Host: xxx.xxx.xxx.xxx